 - Alterations to your nutrition

-- Fluid control
+- Fluid regulation

-- Appropriate posture and lifting techniques
+- Appropriate posture and safe lifting methods

-- Approaches for managing constipation
+- Tactics for dealing with constipation

-Other pelvic floor therapy techniques may involve therapeutic ultrasound, electrical stimulation, vaginal dilators, weighted cones, medications, and other alternatives.
+Other methods in pelvic floor therapy may involve therapeutic ultrasound, electrical stimulation, vaginal dilators, weighted cones, medications, and other alternatives.

 Axes Physical Therapy’s Approach to Pelvic Floor Therapy in Pevely, MO